ocassidydev/creditcard-churn/README.md

 - The model success metrics:
   - An average recall of 0.7 among all clusters
   - The ML model is considered a failure if:
-    - After 3 months of test usage, the model incorrectly assigns species labels to mushrooms more than 40% of the time.
+    - After 3 months of test usage, the model incorrectly assigns cluster labels to mushrooms more than 40% of the time.
   - The output is defined as a flag, indicating which unlabeled cluster a mushroom belongs to.
 The picking team will have the dashboard available via their smartphone web browser, enabling them to enter mushroom information in the field as they are collected.
 The prediction is made on the fly (not for batches).
   - The training data to fit the model comes from the mushroom picking company.
 This dataset contains approximately 8000 logged mushrooms.
     - Train data - target: `mushroom-cluster`(from Cluster Mushroom) features: `cap-shape`, `cap-surface`, `cap-color`, `bruises`, `odor`, `gill-attachment`, `gill-spacing`, `gill-size`, `gill-color`, `stalk-shape`, `stalk-root`, `stalk-surface-above-ring`, `stalk-surface-below-ring`, `stalk-color-above-ring`, `stalk-color-below-ring`, `veil-type`, `veil-color`, `ring-number`, `ring-type`, `spore-print-color`, `population`, `habitat`